 Quería ser escritora.

-Not an academic writer.
-Not a scholar producing articles for peer-reviewed journals.
-Just… a writer.
+A real storyteller.
+Someone who writes outside the academy, beyond peer review.
+Simply a writer.
 Una escritora de verdad.
 Someone who tells stories.
 Someone who makes meaning through words.
 Someone whose writing helps other people understand themselves better, feel less alone, find language for experiences that felt too big or too complicated or too shameful to name.

 I remember sitting in my grandmother’s house as a child, reading books, thinking: I want to do this.
 I want to make people feel the way this book makes me feel.
 Connected.
 Understood.
 Less alone.